School psychology program information

 - addressing, managing, and overcoming mental and emotional challenges

-- Reach their full academic potential
+- reaching their full academic potential

-- Learn positive social skills and behavior
+- learning positive social skills and behaviors

 What do school psychologists do?